On the properties of X-ray corona in Seyfert 1 galaxies: Discussion

-We examined the correlation between various coronal properties as well as between the coronal parameters and the physical properties of the sources studied in this work.
+We examined the correlations between various coronal properties, as well as between coronal parameters and the physical properties of the sources studied in this work.
 We also examined whether moderately accreting sources ($\rm{\lambda_{Edd}}<$0.1) have different X-ray emission characteristics relative to the highly accreting sources ($\rm{\lambda_{Edd}}>$0.1).